 Earthbag Solutions for Disaster-Prone Regions

-This website provides immediate, free information for those seeking better ways to build shelter in disaster-prone areas, especially Haiti.
+This website provides immediate, free information for those seeking better ways to build shelter in disaster-prone areas, especially Haiti and Nepal.
 Advice and plans from experienced earthbag builders and designers focus on small emergency, transitional and permanent buildings.

 Why build with earthbags?
 Earthbags (sometimes called sandbags) have long been used for creating strong, protective barriers and for flood control.
 The same reasons that make them useful for these applications carry over to creating housing.
 Since the walls are so substantial, they can resist all kinds of severe weather and also stand up to natural calamities such as earthquakes and floods.
 They can be erected simply and quickly with readily available components and simple hand tools, for very little money.